 - Support local biodiversity initiatives including citizen science projects and bird watching recordkeeping.
 Examples in Benalla include the the Regent Honey Eater Project; Australian Platypus Conservancy monitoring project; Friends of Winton Wetlands (activities include an annual Spring Nest Box survey); the Turtles Australia project and biodiversity projects of local land care groups.
 Contact details for a number of local biodiversity related Environment and Conservation Action Groups are listed at https://www.benallaservices.com.au/subcategory/environment_and_conservation_action_groups

 - Understand Benalla's composting bin system, or even start your own compost bin or worm farm.
 Organic matter like vegetable peelings are great for your garden.
 Start composting and you can reduce the need for chemicals and fertilizers in the garden and improve the health of your soil.
-Local Green Bin information: Local resource on establishing your own worm farm.
+Interested in Establishing your own worm farm?
+Check out the ABC's Gardening Australia links, including this Gardening Australia YouTube video..
+Need a reminder about Green Bin rules?
+'Be a Good Sort - rules for waste collection' on the council website could help.

 - Only put water down the drains.
 Things like oils and chemicals may start at the kitchen sink but end up in our waterways and seas and can affect animals and plants living in streams and rivers.
 Instead of using commercial cleaning chemicals try using white vinegar and bicarbonate of soda.